DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 5. Changes to the configuration data trigger Cloudflare's CDN cache invalidation, which can serve new data in approximately ~1 second globally.

-6. Finally, an update notification is pushed to all connected SDKs via a server-sent event (SSE) connection that configuration data updates are available.
+6. Finally, an update notification is pushed to all connected SDKs via a server-sent event (SSE) connection that informs them that new configuration data updates are available.

 ## Shared Bucketing and Segmentation Library